trevordblack/Juliog/README.md

 julia> const_25 = 25
 ```

-Whereas the following will not create a wire, but will create a parameter
+Whereas the following will not create a wire, but will create a parameter:

 ```julia
 julia> const_25 = 25
 ```

-TODO Add reverse indexing explanation
+* Add reverse indexing explanation

 ### Bit indexing